Federal Hill, Baltimore

 Federal Hill is a neighborhood in Baltimore, Maryland, that lies just to the south of the city's central business district.
 Many of the structures are included in the Federal Hill Historic District, listed on the National Register of Historic Places in 1970.
 Other structures are included in the Federal Hill South Historic District, listed in 2003.

 Location

-The neighborhood, visible from within downtown Baltimore because of its prominent lush hill, which serves as a community park.
+The neighborhood is visible from within downtown Baltimore because of its prominent lush hill, which serves as a community park.
 Forming the south boundary of the city's Inner Harbor, the neighborhood occupies the northwestern part of a peninsula that extends along two branches of the Patapsco River—the Northwest Branch (ending at the Inner Harbor) and the Middle Branch.
 The peninsula, referred to as the South Baltimore Peninsula, includes the neighborhoods of Federal Hill, Locust Point, Riverside, South Baltimore, and Sharp-Leadenhall.
 While not physically a part of the peninsula, Otterbein is also included in the collection of neighborhoods which together comprise greater South Baltimore.
 Traditionally, Federal Hill was roughly triangular, bordered by Hanover Street to the west; Hughes Street, the harbor, and Key Highway to the north and east; and Cross Street to the south.